bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 Code Coverage
 ~~~~~~~~~~~~~

-To run any of the tests with coverage use the following:
+To run any of the tests with coverage, use the following:

 .. code-block:: sh